-The English Learner Progress Indicator (ELPI) was in the Yellow category at 74.8%, with a 2017-2018 Redesignation rate of 0%.
-Academic achievement gaps are closing, but remain, with English Learners, Low Income, and Hispanic students in the Yellow Category in both ELA and math.
+The English Learner Progress Indicator (ELPI) was undetermined in 2018-19 due to the transition from CELDT to ELPAC.
+The reclassification rate at Dairyland was 7%; 0% at Alview.
+Academic achievement gaps are closing, but remain, with English Learners, Low Income, and Hispanic students.
+In ELA, ELs and